nice-php/docs/extensions/cache.md

     These files are generated at time of deployment and should not change during their lifetime.
 Examples of suitable applications here is cached routing and URL generator data.

-    See the [advanced section](../advanced/configcache.md) for more information on using `ConfigCache`.
+> Note: See the [advanced section](../advanced/config-cache.md) for more information on using `ConfigCache`.

 ### Doctrine Cache

-Nice comes with built-in integration with [Doctrine's Cache component](https://github.com/doctrine/cache).
+Nice supports [Doctrine's Cache component](https://github.com/doctrine/cache) through an extension.
 This allows for easy storage and retrieval of generated information, using any number of cache backends.

-The first step is requiring Doctrine Cache in your project.
+The first step is requiring the Nice Doctrine Cache bridge in your project.
 You can do this by updating your `composer.json` or running `composer require` at the command line.

 *   Example `composer.json`: